thomasdstewart/rpi-benchmarks/README.md

 ```

 ### Copying System to Media
 Both SD card and USB disk had new parition tables created and new blank empty filesystems created with apropreate lables so they would mount in consistant places.
-The following commands were used to copy the system to the media for the 32bit test.
+The following commands were used to copy the system to the media for the 32bit test:
 ```
 sudo rm -r -f /media/thomas/root/* /media/thomas/boot/*
 sudo rsync -cax --delete ./pi32/. /media/thomas/root/.